Transactions and batch queries

 Independent writes

-Writes are considered independent if they do not rely on the result of a previous operation.
-The following groups of independent writes can occur in any order:
+Writes are independent if they don't rely on the result of a previous operation.
+Use these for:

-• Updating the status field of a list of orders to "Dispatched"
+- Updating the status of multiple orders to "Dispatched"

 Bulk operations